 "Is this person really the right fit?
 Do I deserve more?"

 Maybe, you’re telling yourself that you love them enough for the both of you, on your Jhené Aiko shit, or that they love you too but just need to catch up.
 When it comes to matters of the heart, anything is possible.
 But, the question is...is it likely?

-While some couples may be able to chalk it up to speaking in different love languages (and hopefully try to bridge that gap), the reality is that for some couples, it could just be an imbalance of love.
+While some couples may be able to chalk it up to speaking different love languages (and hopefully trying to bridge that gap), the reality is that for some couples, it could just be an imbalance of love.
 In those cases, the question becomes: is this healthy for you?

 People deserve to be in healthy relationships that can be fruitful and productive; not mediocre and stagnant.
 It all comes down to the fact that you deserve more in a relationship, and you owe it to yourself not to settle for less.
 It’s not a good decision to settle for “emotional crumbs.”
 Unfortunately, many people do out of fear of being alone or dealing with certain changes.

 Why is it difficult to love people who don’t love themselves?